 When selecting a carpet, many designers spend their time on choices, such as

-Generally speaking, you have two options to choose from: wall-to-wall carpet, or carpet tiles.
-There is no one correct choice between the two, but your budget and the needs of your project will determine which choice is right for you.
+Generally speaking, you have two options to choose from: Wall-to-wall carpet, or carpet tiles.
+There’s no one correct choice between the two, but your budget and the needs of your project will determine which choice is right for you.

 Wall-to-wall carpeting is the superior offering with regard to quality and design versatility.

-If your project requires custom designs or large-scale patterning, this is certainly the option you’ll want to go with.
+If your project requires custom designs or large-scale patterning, wall-to-wall carpets are certainly the option you’ll want to go with.

 With its seamless finish, wall-to-wall carpeting grants you a high degree of creative freedom if you decide to go with a custom design.
-Only the bounds of the space you are designing and your imagination set the limit.
+Only the bounds of the space you’re designing and your imagination set the limit.

-The good news is, proper planning and training on the part of you and your carpet installer can keep the waste to a minimum.
+The good news is, proper planning and training on the part of you and your carpet installer can keep the waste of wall-to-wall carpets to a minimum.